byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Molasses : EM/Serum : Warm water(pure) : Absorbent material**

 EM means effective micro-organisms.
-EM consists of mixed cultures of beneficial, naturally occurring micro-organisms such as

-EM is a laboratory cultured mixture of microorganisms consisting mainly of lactic acid bacteria, photosynthetic bacteria (purple bacteria) and yeasts which co-exist for the benefit of whichever environment they are introduced.
+EM is a laboratory cultured mixture of naturally occurring micro-organisms consisting mainly of lactic acid bacteria, photosynthetic bacteria (purple bacteria) and yeasts which co-exist for the benefit of whichever environment they are introduced.
+EM can be purchased or easily cultured in house with readily available ingredients (instructions provided below).

 Molasses have several uses beyond that of a straightforward food additive.
-It can be used as the base material for fermentation into rum and as the carbon source for in situ remediation of chlorinated hydrocarbons.
+It can be used as the **base material for fermentation** into rum and as the carbon source for in situ remediation of chlorinated hydrocarbons.
 It can be used as a chelating agent to remove rust where a rusted part stays a few weeks in a mixture of 1 part molasses and 10 parts water.

 **50ml molasses : 50ml EM/Serum : 250-300ml water : 5kg absorbent material**